-Filing for a divorce is also realizing and coming to terms with the fact that your marriage is over.
+Filing for a divorce in Texas is also realizing and coming to terms with the fact that your marriage is over.
 For various reasons, some couples may see a benefit in seeking a legal separation first instead of filing for a divorce.
 However, you can not seek legal separation in the state of Texas.
 Although you and your spouse cannot legally separate in Texas, there are some legal separation options that could provide similar outcomes to what you consider lawfully being separated.
 This article is a helpful resource to lay out possible options as you consider your options and what is best for the future.
 We also advise contacting a Texas divorce law firm that can walk you through your options and answer any questions you may have as you work towards filing for a divorce.

 Plan out your own agreed temporary separation.